-You'll notice that there is room on the character sheets to add some more Skills and Domains.
-I tried to keep it light to start, but if you are looking to expand your experience with the game, that's where I would start.
+If you are looking to expand your experience with the game, you could consider adding more Skills and Domains, and increasing the number of advances a Bird can take.
 Whatever Skills and Domains you add will have a big impact on what the city of Nest is all about, and the tone of your campaign.
 Adding Domains like High and Low Society signal that you're interested in class warfare, for example.

-Of course if you want to get more time with your Birds, you'll want to think of some more abilities as well.
-Use the blank character sheet in this document to brainstorm your own class.
+Use the blank character sheet in this book to brainstorm your own class.
 What would a character based on a Kingfisher look like?
 Sure it's not a Corvid, but maybe there is a new Court in town?
 Tinker with Corvid Court, hack it apart, build it back together the way that you want.
 I know I will be, so I look forward to seeing what you put together, and showing you what I've done as well.